Triple-BERT: Do We Really Need MARL for Order Dispatch on Ride-Sharing Platforms?: Experiment

 \section{Experiment}

-To validate the proposed method, we evaluate its performance in the ride sharing dispatching task using real-world yellow ride-hailing data from Manhattan, New York City\cite{TLCData}\footnote{\url{https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page}} .
+To validate the proposed method, we evaluate its performance in the ride sharing dispatching task using real-world yellow ride-hailing data from Manhattan, New York City \cite{TLCData}\footnote{\url{https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page}} .
 To illustrate the efficiency and superiority of our proposed Triple-BERT, we compare it with several previous ride sharing methods of different types, including Independent MARL, CTDE MARL, and Centralized MARL, as shown in Table \ref{tab:methods}.
 Detailed information regarding our experiment configuration, simulator setup, and a comprehensive description of the comparative experiment can be found in Appendix \ref{sec:Experiment Details}.

 As shown in Fig. \ref{fig:training}, we first illustrate the training process of different models by evaluating their performance in the training scenario every 10 episodes.
 The six sub-figures depict the cumulative reward, the number of orders served, and the average delivery time, detour time, pickup time, and confirmation time for each order.
-Additionally, the Greedy method serves as a baseline, where orders are assigned to the nearest worker.
 It is evident that our method outperforms the other models in most metrics, with the cumulative reward exceeding that of the best alternative method by approximately 15\%.
 The highest number of served orders indicates that our method achieves better cooperation among workers.
 We then evaluate these methods over different periods, and the average rewards are shown in Table \ref{tab:methods}, where our method also demonstrates the best performance.
 More details about the experimental results can be found in Appendix \ref{sec: Additional Experiment Result}.